Commenter Jamie posted on The Saga of Miles’ Teeth, asking me the following:

 Removal of Miles’ Upper Left Carnassial

 Later last year in October, Miles came running to me whining, and I checked his mouth.
 The top portion of his upper left carnassial had broken off.
 I was referred to a veterinary dental specialist.
 The hope was that since I’d discovered the break minutes after it occurred, that the specialist would be able to save the tooth and the root right away (a vital pulpotomy).
 The specialist informed me that since Miles was over 2 years of age, he was not a candidate for the procedure, and that my only two options were a root canal, or a removal.
-After speaking with both the specialist and my veterinarian, the consesus was that removal was the best choice.
+The specialist told me that a root canal would salvage the structure of the tooth, but would result in basically a replacement tooth that would be less durable than the original tooth.
+After speaking with both the specialist and my veterinarian, the consensus was that removal was the best choice.
 Following that decision, I then asked my veterinarian if he would be willing to do the surgery again.
 Thankfully, he agreed to.

 We (veterinary dental specialist, our veterinarian, me) made the call to remove the tooth, rather than do a root canal) for three main reasons: